AU Forward: The Plan for Fall 2020 has been announced. Please visit the COVID-19 resources website for detailed information.

 Examine the various barriers that limit individuals and their community’s ability to be healthy.
 We will focus on health inequity and the path to health equity in Detroit, Michigan.

-This program will engage students in dialogue at the intersection of LGBTQ identity and collective memory in a post-conflict context in Madrid and Barcelona.
+This program will engage students in dialogue at the intersection of LGBTQ identity and collective memory in a post-conflict context.
 Students will return to Washington D.C as advocates of dialogue which fosters LGBTQ community and rights.

 Explore how Honduran communities work to empower their youth through education and programs promoting ecological and social awareness.
 Return to enrich DC communities to improve social inclusivity and empower youth.